 What you can do in the meantime

 To prevent dehydration, drink water or suck on ice chips.
 To prevent dehydration in children, use an oral rehydration solution, such as Pedialyte, unless your doctor advises otherwise.

 Salmonella infection can be detected by testing a sample of your stool.
-However, this test may not be very useful because most people have recovered from their symptoms by the time the test results return.
+However, most people have recovered from their symptoms by the time the test results return.

 - Anti-diarrheals.
-Medications like loperamide (Imodium) can help relieve cramping, but they may also prolong the diarrhea associated with salmonella infection.
+Medications like loperamide (Imodium A-D) can help relieve cramping, but they may also prolong the diarrhea associated with salmonella infection.

 - Antibiotics.
 If your doctor suspects that salmonella bacteria have entered your bloodstream, or if you have a severe case or a compromised immune system, he or she may prescribe antibiotics to kill the bacteria.
 Antibiotics are not of benefit in uncomplicated cases.
 In fact, antibiotics may prolong the period in which you carry the bacteria and can infect others, and they can increase your risk of relapse.